-Symbolically, Garlic is used for personal breakthroughs in relationship, and becoming more attentive to others.
+Symbolically, Garlic is used for personal breakthroughs in relationships and for becoming more attentive to others.
 It also helps one to become more tolerant and more flexible.

 The Divinatory meaning is to make one humble.
 Garlic prepares the way for true realizations and awakening the truth.

-The Tower is the only man-made image in the Tarot, and as such, represents the constraints of society’s demands and the strict requirement the constraints of society’s demands and the strict requirements of convention.
+The Tower is the only man-made image in the tarot, and as such, represents the constraints of society’s demands and the strict requirements of convention.
 Sometimes we are so afraid to commit a wrong in society’s eyes that we commit a wrong to ourselves instead.
-We are so ashamed of our shadow that we build a persona or labyrinth with to hide it.
+We are so ashamed of our shadow that we build a persona or labyrinth within to hide it.
 We then find ourselves in the unhappy position of having to put more energy into the disguise than anything else.
 Psychologically, we use more energy to keep secrets of which we are ashamed.

 The Tower tarot card illustrates that neither the physical nor emotional structures we build are stable or permanent, but rather, can be destroyed suddenly, bringing with it the changes we attempted to avoid.

-A sudden change symbolized by the crumbling tower tells us to let go of outgrown belifes and values, and letting go of unhealthy relationships and old ways of life.
+A sudden change symbolized by the crumbling tower tells us to let go of outgrown beliefs and values, and to let go of unhealthy relationships and old ways of life.
 Sudden changes free us to walk our own paths, enabling us to reach our potentials.
 It allows us to move forward in our lives instead of sitting stagnant, and this enlightens us along our path.

 The Tower card reflects what happens when we hide from the truth and refuse to confront our own transgressions.
-It may start with a small lie that grows and grows until if forms a tangled, complex web, and the disguise starts to cause more discomfort than the initially lie itself.
+It may start with a small lie that grows and grows until it forms a tangled, complex web, and the disguise starts to cause more discomfort than the initial lie itself.

 As we become increasingly aware of how much we are betraying our true selves, we start to welcome the ‘bolt of lightening’ which destroys the façade.